Hampton Court Palace's Magic Garden is open for the 2018 season.

-If you and your children have had so much fun you will definitely be coming to see us again, we recommend purchasing an annual Historic Royal Palaces membership.
+If you and your children have had so much fun you will definitely be coming to see us again, we recommend purchasing an Historic Royal Palaces annual membership.
 If your children are aged under 5 years, you can purchase either an individual or joint adult membership.
-Should you chose to pay by direct debit, you get 15 months for the price of 12 for your first year of membership and this entitles you to unlimited entry to our sites.
+If you pay by direct debit, you get 15 months for the price of 12 for your first year of membership and unlimited entry to our sites.
 Please visit the member’s page or speak to a member of staff when you arrive.
 If you wish to pay by direct debit, this can be done either in person at the main ticket office (not the Magic Garden kiosk) or by printing the form online, completing and posting to our membership office.

 As a valued member, you will not incur extra costs if you bring children under 5 years to the Magic Garden, but we would like to capture the details of all children living at your address who you wish to be included in your membership.
 This will enable the membership team to contact you about family activities and events at all our sites.
 Upon renewing your membership, please provide us with the names and dates of birth of all children you wish to bring.